agaif/Triangulations-like-OP2/README.md

 This program is an implementation of the algorithm described in Section 4 of [G].
 We are not going to duplicate this description here.
 Also we are not going to duplicate here multiple comments in the files **find.cpp** and **find.hpp**.
 So here we shall give only several general comments on technical issues concerning the implementation of the algorithm.

-* The algorithm in Section 4 of [G] consists of two Stages.
+* The algorithm in Section 4 of [G] consists of two stages:
    + *Stage 1: Initial generation of admissible orbits and adjacency groups and initial prohibition of certain pairs of orbits*.
 This stage is governed by the function
         ```cpp
          void generate_orbits_and_adjacency_groups ();